 Domestic abuse means any threats, violence, controlling or coercive behaviour that takes place between family members or people aged over 16 who are in a relationship with each other (or have been in the past).

 Family members are defined as mother, father, sister, brother and grandparents; whether directly related, in-laws or step family.

 Domestic abuse can happen regardless of social group, class, age, race, disability or sexuality of the individuals involved.

-Domestic abuse can affect both men and women, and it can occur in any relationship – heterosexual, gay, lesbian, bisexual; young or old.
+Domestic abuse can affect men, women and those who identify as non-binary.
+It can occur in any relationship – heterosexual, gay, lesbian, bisexual; young or old

 It is a pattern of behaviour used by abusers designed to establish and maintain power and control over another person.

 Phone 999 and ask for the Police if you are in immediate danger

 Domestic abuse is not always physical violence and can take different forms.
 This can include but is not limited to the following types of abuse:

 - Emotional abuse: persistently putting you down, isolating you from friends and family, name calling, sulking and checking up on you

 - Psychological abuse: verbal abuse, blaming, mind games, criticisms, accusations, emotional abuse, jealous and obsessive behaviour, humiliation, comparisons, manipulation, complete control of a person's life, threats to kill the person or the children, imposed social isolation, sleep deprivation